Seamus Grew

 Seamus Grew (July 1951 – 12 December 1982) was a volunteer in the Irish National Liberation Army (INLA) who, along with Roddy Carroll, was killed in controversial circumstances by police officers from the Special Support Unit E4A of the Royal Ulster Constabulary.
 It is alleged that this was part of an attempt to kill the INLA Chief of Staff Dominic McGlinchey, although it is highly likely both men were the intended targets.
 Their deaths were subsequently investigated by John Stalker as part of his investigation into an apparent State shoot-to-kill policy in Northern Ireland.

-As of 2019, no inquest into his death has been completed.
-Indeed, in 1984 the first appointed Coroner Gerry Curran resigned due to "grave irregularities" in the case.
-Each subsequent attempt at commencing coronial proceedings has been met with apparent state delays and obstacles.
+In 1984 the first appointed Coroner Gerry Curran resigned due to "grave irregularities" in the case.